lewagon/dotfiles/04-Front-End/04-JavaScript-basics/01-Even-or-odd/README.md

 Today is your first day of JavaScript.
 The goal of this first day is for you to realize that it's a programming language, like Ruby.
 It has variables, functions, conditions, loops, etc. Additionally, you can also select and manipulate elements from the DOM with JavaScript.

-We will work directly in the browser to execude some JavaScript code.
+We will work directly in the browser to execute some JavaScript code.

 Lauch your program with the `serve` command and go to [http://localhost:8000](http://localhost:8000).